ca2/.github/profile/windows.md

 Open `%USERPROFILE%\code\simple\solution-windows\simple.sln` project.

+### Set "shared_app_simple_drawing" as Startup Project

-* Right the project "shared_app_simple_drawing" at "Solution Explorer" and click option "Set as Startup Project"
+* Right click the project "shared_app_simple_drawing" at "Solution Explorer" and click option "Set as Startup Project"

-Now can build and run "simple" solution.
+* Click the play button to Run the shared_app_simple_drawing project

+It will take some time to build the framework and it will run the application.